-After having closed all borders and having suspended all international and national travel by air, land, sea and river at the beginning of the pandemic in mid-March 2020, in October of last year travel restriction were gradually eased a bit in the last months and today traveling by air to and in Peru by air and land is possible again however with strict entry requirements and constantly changing travel regulations.
+After having closed all borders and having suspended all international and national travel by air, land, sea and river at the beginning of the pandemic in mid-March 2020, since October 2020 traveling to Peru by air and in Peru by air and land, and since mid-February 2022 crossing land border is possible again, however with strict entry requirements and constantly changing travel regulations.

-However, travelers should know the Corona situation in Peru is still considered serious even though case numbers drop and the vaccination process is well under way.
-Nevertheless, the Peruvian government extended the state of emergency and the national health emergency until the March 1, 2022 and from September 20, 2021 tightened entry requirements a bit.
-Additionally, depending on case numbers and hospital utilization, different alert levels - ranging from moderate to high to very high and extreme - with corresponding public health measures and movement restrictions - are in place on regional level and are reevaluated every two to three weeks.
+Additionally, depending on case numbers and hospital utilization, different alert levels - ranging from moderate to high to very high and extreme - with corresponding public health measures and movement restrictions - are in place on the regional level and are re-evaluated every two to three weeks.

 Covid entry requirements for Peru

 For international passengers on commercial flights, Peru requires the following (February 2022):